bbc/tams/docs/appnotes/0016-authorisation-in-tams-workflows.md

 ## Future Work

 The model described above allows for more use cases than coarse-grained RBAC: especially use cases where multiple tenants share a single store.
-However it would be useful to allow more attributes to be used in rules: for example making the tags of the Sources/Flows available to write policies upon as well.
+However it would be useful to allow more attributes to be used in rules: for example allowing write access to the tags of Sources/Flows but not other properties.

 One of the areas noted in [ADR0028: Authentication Methods](../adr/0028-authentication-methods.md) is being able to issue credentials restricted to a limited subset of Sources or Flows, which must also be supported by the authorisation system.
 This could be achieved by issuing JWT bearer tokens using the [RFC9396 authorization details](https://www.rfc-editor.org/rfc/rfc9396.html#name-authorization-request) field to embed permissions granted directly into the token.